Causal Inference in Epidemiology: Concepts and Methods

 This course aims to define causation in biomedical research, describe methods to make causal inferences in epidemiology and health services research, and demonstrate the practical application of these methods.

-This 4-day course will run online and will consist of a mixture of lectures, small group work and computing practicals.
-Participants are encouraged to do the computing practicals on their own computer in breakout rooms with the help of a tutor.
+This 5-day course will run online and will consist of a mixture of lectures, small group work and computing practicals.
+Computer practicals take place in virtual breakout rooms with the help of tutors, using participants’ own computers or our Posit Cloud environment.
 All sessions will be live.

 By the end of the course participants should be able to:

-- have a thorough understanding of the potential (counterfactual) outcomes approach to defining causal effects;
+- describe the potential (counterfactual) outcomes approach to defining causal effects;

-- implement Directed Acyclic Graphs (DAGs) to document assumptions and inform analysis plans;
+- use Directed Acyclic Graphs (DAGs) to document assumptions and inform analysis plans;

-- understand the key sources of bias in analyses of observational data, and how to investigate them using DAGs; and
+- recognise the key sources of bias in causal analyses of observational data, and how to investigate them using DAGs;

-This course is aimed at epidemiologists, statisticians and other quantitative researchers.
-Applicants must have knowledge and experience of a variety of linear and logistic regression models and their implementation in Stata, to beyond the level achieved in the Introduction to Linear and Logistic Regression Models course.
-Familiarity with survival analysis is recommended.
+This advanced course is aimed at epidemiologists, statisticians and other quantitative researchers.
+Applicants must have knowledge and experience of a variety of regression models, including Cox models for time-to-event data, and their implementation in Stata or R. Such knowledge must be to beyond the level achieved in the Introduction to Linear and Logistic Regression Models course.
 We recommend that you do not attend this course in the same year that you have attended Introduction to Linear and Logistic Regression Models.

 - potential (counterfactual) outcomes;